Smiley, Texas

 Smiley is a city in Gonzales County, Texas, United States.
 The population was 475 at the 2020 census, down from 549 at the 2010 census.

-As of 2021, the city has started to consider further annexation of land, new subdivision development, while excepting a manufactured home on a lot no larger than "0.05 acres."
-Generally the city only allows such homes on single-acre lots.
+Smiley was established in the early 1870s, when trader and sheepherder John Smiley settled by a long narrow lake that became known as Smiley's, Smileys, or Smiley Lake.

 The city is served by the Nixon-Smiley Consolidated Independent School District.
-Smiley has two cafes, no gas stations, a Wells Fargo bank and one blinking traffic signal at the intersection of US87 and FM108.